 To help you make intent data actionable, Socedo provides a product that adds fresh social media activities into your marketing automation system as soon as these activities occur.
 The way our system works is pretty different from the other third-party intent data providers.
 Here are the key differences:

-With Socedo, you get to tell us exactly which intent signals matter to you
+With Socedo, you tell us which intent signals matter to you

 When you go to one of the traditional intent data providers, you’re going to get aggregated data.
 Their technology will roll website visits and article views up to the domain level and then apply their proprietary algorithms to derive a “standard” set of intent topics.
 With Socedo, you tell us which topics you care about and which social media signals are important to you.